Michael Jordan: Return to the NBA (1995)

-Second three-peat (1995–1998)
+Second three-peat (1996–1998)

-Jordan was freshly motivated by the playoff defeat, and he trained aggressively for the 1995–96 season.
+Jordan was motivated by the playoff defeat, and he trained aggressively for the 1995–96 season.
 The Bulls were strengthened by the addition of rebound specialist Dennis Rodman, and the team dominated the league, starting the season at 41–3.
-The Bulls eventually finished with the best regular season record in NBA history, 72–10, a mark broken two decades later by the 2015–16 Golden State Warriors.
+The Bulls finished with the best regular season record in NBA history, 72–10, a mark broken two decades later by the 2015–16 Golden State Warriors.
 Jordan led the league in scoring with 30.4 ppg, and he won the league's regular season and All-Star Game MVP awards.

 In the playoffs, the Bulls lost only three games in four series (Miami Heat 3–0, New York Knicks 4–1, and Orlando Magic 4–0), as they defeated the Seattle SuperSonics 4–2 in the NBA Finals to win their fourth championship.
-Jordan was named Finals MVP for a record fourth time, surpassing Magic Johnson's three Finals MVP awards; he also achieved only the second sweep of the MVP awards in the All-Star Game, regular season, and NBA Finals after Willis Reed in the 1969–70 season.
+The series was one of the tougher ones for Jordan as he had a 41.5% field goal percentage, and his scoring average dropped nearly nine points from his average during the rest of the playoffs.
+Nevertheless, Jordan was named Finals MVP for a record fourth time; he achieved only the second sweep of the MVP awards in the All-Star Game, regular season, and NBA Finals after Willis Reed in the 1969–70 season.
 Upon winning the championship, his first since his father's murder, Jordan reacted emotionally, clutching the game ball and crying on the locker room floor.

 In the 1996–97 season, the Bulls stood at a 69–11 record but ended the season by losing their final two games to finish the year 69–13, missing out on a second consecutive 70-win season.
 The Bulls again advanced to the Finals, where they faced the Utah Jazz.
 That team included Karl Malone, who had beaten Jordan for the NBA MVP award in a tight race (986–957).
 The series against the Jazz featured two of the more memorable clutch moments of Jordan's career.
 He won Game 1 for the Bulls with a buzzer-beating jump shot.
-In Game 5, with the series tied at 2, Jordan played despite being feverish and dehydrated from a stomach virus.
-In what is known as "The Flu Game", Jordan scored 38 points, including the game-deciding 3-pointer with 25 seconds remaining.
+In Game 5, with the series tied 2–2, Jordan played despite being feverish and dehydrated from a stomach virus or food poisoning, likely caused by a pizza ordered the night before.
+Jordan eventually claimed it was food poisoning in the 2020 docuseries The Last Dance.
+In what is known as "The Flu Game", Jordan scored 38 points, including the game-winning three-pointer with 25 seconds remaining.
 The Bulls won 90–88 and went on to win the series in six games.
 For the fifth time in as many Finals appearances, Jordan received the Finals MVP award.
-During the 1997 NBA All-Star Game, Jordan posted the first triple-double in All-Star Game history in a victorious effort, but the MVP award went to Glen Rice.
+During the 1997 NBA All-Star Game, he posted the first triple-double in All-Star Game history in a victorious effort, but the MVP award went to Glen Rice.